godotengine/godot-docs/getting_started/introduction/key_concepts_overview.rst

 All your game's scenes come together in the **scene tree**, literally a tree of scenes.
-And as scenes are trees of nodes, the scene tree also is a tree of nodes.
+And as scenes are trees of nodes, the scene tree also is a tree of scenes.
 But it's easier to think of your game in terms of scenes as they can represent characters, weapons, doors, or your user interface.

 .. image:: img/key_concepts_scene_tree.webp